Chen-Abudi/AlohaGracefulCode/README.md

 3. **Interactive Coding Environment:**

 - [x] Develop an intuitive coding environment for users to solve problems.
-- [x] Create an interactive workspace
+- [x] Create an interactive workspace with playground and code editor features.
 - [ ] Include features like syntax highlighting, code completion, and real-time testing.

 1. **User Profiles:**